-Bitcoin is the most secure cryptocurrency, with a hash rate so high that it eclipses that of all other proof-of-work coins combined.
-But transactions made on the bitcoin blockchain are transparent and can be seen by anyone using widely-available blockchain explorer websites.
+Bitcoin is one of the most secure cryptocurrencies, with a hash rate that climbed to an all-time high in January 2022.
+But transactions made on the Bitcoin blockchain are transparent and can be seen by anyone using widely-available blockchain explorer websites.

 While future upgrades to the Bitcoin core code could make transactions more anonymous, for now any Bitcoin transaction can potentially be traced back to its source.
 This has led developers on a quest to create the most private cryptocurrency.

 Top Privacy Coins and How They Work

 There are a variety of technological methods that cryptocurrencies use to anonymize transactions.
-Which method works best to create the most private cryptocurrency is a subject of heated debate within the community.
+Which method works best to create the most secure cryptocurrency is a subject of heated debate within the community.

 For investment purposes, it should be noted that all of these coins are highly speculative, risky, and can require opening a digital currency exchange account to trade them.
 As a general rule, the smaller the market capitalization and daily trading volume, the higher the risk.

 Here are some of the top privacy coins available on the market today.